top of page

 We Will Rock You Show Poster

-In a bold (and slightly nerve-wracking) twist, we gave our singers the opportunity to try out solo lines at the end of the song- not as a performance requirement, but as a pressure-free opportunity to get creative, explore personal expression, and feel empowered.
-At The Stage Door Choir, we never expect anyone to sing solo – it’s always about encouragement, not expectation.
-And watching members support one another in that spirit was as inspiring as the music itself.
-For many of our members, solo singing is well outside their comfort zone – but that didn’t stop a number of brave, brilliant voices from stepping up to the challenge.
-And what a moment it was!
+But this wasn’t just any choir session.
+In a bold and slightly nerve-wracking twist, we offered our singers the chance to try out solo lines at the end of the song.
+This was not a performance requirement but a pressure-free opportunity to get creative, explore personal expression, and feel empowered.
+At The Stage Door Choir, we never expect anyone to sing solo.
+It’s always about encouragement, not expectation.
+Watching members support one another in that spirit was as inspiring as the music itself.

-Each soloist brought something unique – from soulful vulnerability to full-blown Freddie Mercury flair.
-And the best part?
-Every attempt, every note, and every brave voice was met with huge cheers, encouragement, and support from the rest of the group.
 Because that’s what The Stage Door Choir is all about: lifting each other up, celebrating every step, and growing together through music.

 We Will Rock You Cast- Scaramouche performs "Somebody To Love"